Sylius/Sylius-Sandbox/README.md

 Sylius
 ======

-Simple but **end-user and developer friendly** webshop engine built on top of Symfony2.
+Sylius is **developer friendly** e-commerce framework built on top of [Symfony2](http://symfony.com).
+We also plan to provide a rich featured end-user application in future.

-This is sandbox application that shows some examples of the Sylius bundles usage.
+This is sandbox application which shows some examples of the Sylius bundles usage.
 It's also testing ground for new features planned for [main Sylius application](http://github.com/Sylius/Sylius).

+This repository **will never** be stable.

 Live demo
 ---------